monacodelisa/Angular-Headless-Hashnode/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-10. In GitHub, send a pull request to `angular:main`.
+10. In GitHub, send a pull request to `angular-headless-hashnode:develop`.

 ### Reviewing a Pull Request